Threads Rolls Out Post Editing and Voice Notes

 Which is an important addition for various regions where many languages are spoken, but not all citizens are as fluent in written forms.
 Providing a means to communicate via voice reduces this potential barrier, which could see Threads gain more momentum in these communities.

-The Threads dev team have been working on Voice Threads over the past few months, along with other coming additions, like in-stream GIFs and polls.
+The Threads dev team has been working on Voice Threads over the past few months, along with other coming additions, like in-stream GIFs and polls.

 Those aren’t here as yet, but the arrival of editing and voice clips suggests that they too are likely close, as well as Trending Topics.

-Which are all steadily bringing Threads into greater parity with X, just as more users seek an alternative to the Elon Musk owned app.
+All these moves are steadily bringing Threads into greater parity with X, just as more users seek an alternative to the Elon Musk owned app.
 We don’t have any official data as yet, but anecdotally, the latest conflict in Israel has pushed more users away from X, due to a rise in misinformation, and concerning content within the app.

 Journalists, in particular, are steadily looking to shift their focus onto Threads, as Elon continues to make changes that are designed to encourage posting direct to the app, and discourage links to outside sources.